News

 Tampa spine surgeon shares cerebral palsy pain management tips

+Before we dive into pain management tips for cerebral palsy, it is best to know what the condition is.
 According to the Center for Disease Control and Prevention (CDC), cerebral palsy is a group of disorders that affect a person’s ability to move and maintain balance and posture and is the most common motor disability in childhood.
 CP impacts a child’s ability to control their muscles, oftentimes causing pain and discomfort for the approximately 800,000 people living with CP across the U.S.

 “Alleviating pain in children can have positive physical and mental impacts during critical years of development,” said Siambanes, a board-certified orthopedic surgeon who is fellowship-trained in both pediatric orthopedics and spinal deformities.
 “We want parents to know there are a number of different options short of surgery that can ease your child’s pain and provide an opportunity to live a more comfortable life.”

 Siambanes says children with minimum pain or discomfort can relieve their symptoms by enrolling in physical and occupational therapy sessions, where a child can engage in various stretches and exercise regimens intended to improve muscle and joint flexibility.
-In some cases, a child with CP may have the option to be fitted with orthoses, or braces designed to help support weakened muscles.
+In some cases, a child with CP may have the option to be fitted with orthoses or braces designed to help support weakened muscles.

 Some children with CP experience a moderate level of pain.
 Parents in search of a solution can turn to non- or minimally-invasive treatment options, including radiofrequency, neuromodulation or nerve ablation to target pain receptors, implanting a stimulator on the spinal cord to alter a child’s pain receptors, or injecting Botox into areas experiencing frequent muscle spasms to help numb the pain.